 Well, the first step in choosing the right keywords is to ignore keywords — yes, ignore them.
 Write great content.
 Share your expertise, opinions, interviews, stories, and don’t worry about keywords.
 Otherwise, your writing tends to feel stilted or your content gets skewed so it’s not valuable.
 Write first.

 Then, think about the keywords.
 What’s your post about?
 Now, you can use tools such as Google’s Keyword Planner to find optional keyword phrases.
 I also use Scribe, a Copyblogger product to help explore keyword phrases and find links related to those keyword phrases.
 Technically a content optimizer, Scribe helps your overall Search Engine Optimization by providing reports such as the one below.

 As you can see, both the number of searches (popularity) and competition are important factors in choosing keywords.
-Notice, search engine optimization is the most popular search term, but also faces the highest competition, although at 45, the competitions is still reasonable for a good keyword.
+Notice, search engine optimization is the most popular search term, but also faces the highest competition, although, at 45, the competition is still reasonable for a good keyword.
 Note, you can choose several keywords within your content, you don’t have to stick to just 1.

 Next, think like a prospective customer.
 How will they frame a search?
 Here, a little research might help.
 For instance, you might ask current customers how they think about your product to understand the words they use.
 And, think broadly.

 I have a client who provides entertainment for parties.
 Previously, he was using keywords related to his services.
 Thus, he only showed up in search results when the hosts looked for his specific type of entertainment.
 I suggested he change his keywords so he now focuses on keywords related to the TYPE of parties where the hosts might hire him.
 His content focuses on the parties — planning, hosting, finding entertainment … He also posts content related to his target audience and tangentially related to his services.
 That way, potential clients find him in related searches and may come back when they’re planning a party.